 The idea that Hitler was just a German nationalist with limited aims isn’t new.
 It goes back at least to 1961, when historian A.J.P.
 Taylor argued that Hitler had no master plan and was simply reacting to events as they came.
 Taylor’s book caused a stir, and for good reason.
 It challenged comfortable assumptions.
 But most serious historians now reject his core claim.
 Opportunism wasn’t the whole story.

 Modern reversal narratives push things much further.
-They take Hitler’s early moves, remilitarising the Rhineland, annexing Austria, taking the Sudetenland, and paint them as reasonable corrections to the Treaty of Versailles.
-They argue that Churchill’s refusal to negotiate over these demands dragged Britain into a war that didn’t need to happen.
-That Hitler only wanted peace.
+They take Hitler’s early moves, from the Rhineland to Austria and the Sudetenland, and paint them as reasonable corrections to the Treaty of Versailles.
+They argue that Churchill’s refusal to negotiate over these demands dragged Britain into a war that did not need to happen.

 There was also a pattern, and it never really changed.
 First, a promise of peace and compromise.
 Then a move.
 Troops into the Rhineland, then into Austria.
 Then an escalation.
 The rest of Czechoslovakia.
 Each time, he broke agreements and framed himself as the aggrieved party.
 After Munich, Chamberlain declared peace in our time.
 Six months later, Hitler took Prague.

 Calling this a missed opportunity for peace only works if you strip out everything inconvenient.
-The ideology, the racial theory, the territorial ambitions.
-All of it has to go.
+The underlying racial ideology and territorial ambitions explicitly detailed in Mein Kampf must be completely ignored.
 What’s left is a version of events where Hitler is just misunderstood, and Churchill is to blame for not trusting him.
+This isn’t reinterpretation.
+It’s omission.

 The May 1940 War Cabinet Crisis